top of page

 Megalopalpus zymna (sexes similar)

-Megalopalpus metaleucus and M. simplex (waiting on field images)
+Megalopalpus metaleucus (waiting on field images)

 Subfamily Aphnaeienae